-The LRC online public access catalog of holdings can be searched using author, title, subject or keywords.
-The catalog is available online as well as in-house; a convenient link can be found on the LRC webpage at myLECOM.
+The LRC online public access catalog of holdings may be searched using author, title, subject, or keywords.
+The catalog is available online as well as in-house; a convenient link is available is on the LRC webpage at myLECOM.

 5.4.
 FINES AND FEES